farst/farst/README.md

 Checkout the Evolutionary Asteroid Starship model at [EAS](https://github.com/farst/EAS) repository.
 It is a DES model fully scripted in [R](https://www.r-project.org) using [Simmer](https://r-simmer.org) in collaboration with Delft University of Technology and SEADS.

-Disclaimer: Everything shared on public domain and all repositories owned by me, are personal and they don't represent policies of the organizaitons that I'm affiliated to.
+Disclaimer: Everything shared on public domain and all repositories owned by me, are personal and they don't represent any IP or policies of the organizaitons that I'm affiliated to.